 - Seven Days: Wheelchair-bound Dr. Ballard is given a chip that allows him to walk again.
 Unfortunately, said chip contains an alien consciousness that makes him homicidal, forcing Parker to back-step to prevent him from receiving the implant, leaving him in the wheelchair.

 - Lionel Luthor in Smallville.
 He is inflicted with genuine - albeit temporary - blindness, and eventually regains his sight.
 But, Lionel being Lionel, he turns this into Obfuscating Disability.

 - Played up, down, back and forth by Arrested Development, with a lawyer who fakes blindness in order to get jury sympathy.
-Michael figures this out and throws a book at her to prove it - unfortunately on the one day when she had been temporarily actually blinded.
+Michael figures this out and throws a heavy bible at her in court to prove it - unfortunately on the one day when she had been actually (albeit temporarily) blinded.
+After this, she stops pretending to be blind, claiming that being struck in the head with a bible miraculously cured her.
 For unrelated reasons, she is also faking a pregnancy.

 - Olivia does this in the second season of Fringe after seemingly fruitless rehabilitation with Sam Weiss.

 - On Downton Abbey, Matthew is told he'll never walk again after a bomb blast in the WWI trenches.
 A few episodes later, he starts feeling tingles, but is told it's just psychosomatic.
 He finally bolts up out of his wheelchair to grab Lavinia when she falls.